Non-Hodgkin's lymphomaLymphoma - non-Hodgkin's; NHL; B-cell lymphomas

 Grading refers to how fast the tumor cells grow and divide, and for how fast the tumor itself spreads.
 In NHL, indolent lymphomas are slow growing and referred to as low grade.
 Aggressive lymphomas are fast growing and referred to as high grade.
 Aggressive lymphomas are considered more curable than indolent lymphomas.
 Indolent lymphomas may respond to treatment but tend to recur.
 (Recurrence is also called relapse.)

 Staging refers to where the tumor is contained and where it has spread.
-The stages of non-Hodgkin's lymphoma are:
+The stages of NHL are:

 Stage I.In Stage I (early disease), lymphoma is found in only one lymph node area or in only one area or organ outside the lymph nodes.